Menu

 For example, a recent clinical trial treated non-epithelioid mesothelioma patients with immunotherapy.
 For these patients, the trial achieved a median survival of 18.1 months.
 Although possible, it is unclear if any participants had desmoplastic mesothelioma.
 Still, the results may be encouraging for those diagnosed with this subtype.

 Doctors cannot yet estimate how immunotherapy may affect desmoplastic mesothelioma prognosis and survival.
-To gather more data on this, future studies and case reports are necessary.
+But future studies and case reports may provide this insight.

 After a mesothelioma diagnosis, a doctor can provide individualized care for a patient.
 This includes estimating a mesothelioma prognosis and treatment plan based on various disease factors.